-The curriculum is good.
-Pupils are generally well prepared for the next stage of schooling.
+The curriculum prepares pupils well for the next stage of schooling.
 However, they do not always have sufficient opportunity to practise writing at length on a range of topics, such as history or science, to improve their fluency and to bring their writing to the level of their reading.
 Pupils report that they enjoy the school's programme of clubs, trips and visits, which are designed to raise their aspirations.
-In assembly time pupils regularly perform short scenes to give their peers a taste of what they have been learning.
-The pupils' enjoyment of such shared experiences shows the strength of the school's development of their spiritual, moral, social and cultural qualities.
+A strength of the curriculum is the many opportunities pupils receive to encourage their physical fitness, for example by walking briskly to their swimming lessons or to visit the nearby museums of South Kensington.
+The school places considerable emphasis on shared experiences and on respecting the views of others, and this shows the strength of its development of pupils' spiritual, moral, social and cultural qualities.